Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

-We are going to prove that the four limit mean speeds defined just above are equal.
-The proof is based on the ``relaxation scheme'' that will be set up in \cref{subsec:relax_sch_tr_fr} below.
-To set up this relaxation scheme, an additional a priori estimates on these speeds (namely, the fact that they are strictly smaller than the maximum speed of propagation $1/\sqrt{\alpha}$) is required.
+The four limit mean speeds defined just above will turn out to be equal.
+The proof of this equality is based on the ``relaxation scheme'' that will be set up in \cref{subsec:relax_sch_tr_fr} below.
+To this end, an additional estimate on these speeds (namely, the fact that they are smaller than the maximum speed of propagation $1/\sqrt{\alpha}$) is required.
 This is the purpose of the next \namecref{subsec:further_bd_finite_speed}.